What to expect

 When should I arrive?

 We recommend you arrive 10-15 minutes before the service begins.
-This will give you plenty of time to grab some free food from our cafe, check your children into their class (if you choose to), and find a seat in the auditorium.
+This will give you plenty of time to grab some coffee or snacks from our cafe, check your children into their class (if you choose to), and find a seat in the auditorium.
 Don't worry if you're running late!
 One of our volunteers will be happy to help you find a seat once the service begins.

 What should I wear?